aymericbeaumet/squeeze/readme.md

 ## Getting Started

-Let's start by extracting a URL:
+Let's start by extracting a URL, `squeeze` expects the text to be search on its standard input, with the results being placed on its standard output:

 ```shell
 echo 'lorem https://github.com ipsum' | squeeze -1 --url